segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 strat: adobe
 ---

-This page explains in detail how to configure your Segment Adobe Analytics Destination settings to customzie how your Segment calls are formatted when they're sent to Adobe Analytics.
+This page explains in detail how to configure your Segment Adobe Analytics Destination settings to customize how your Segment calls are formatted when they're sent to Adobe Analytics.

 Segment uses a user-action data model, which uses different types of calls to track a user's different activities on a website or app.
 Adobe Analytics uses page views as the basic unit of activity, and specific data variables such as "props", eVars, lVars, and hVars to add details that allow more granular analysis.
 The Adobe Analytics destination settings in the Segment App allow you to create mappings between properties in your Segment calls and Adobe's expected format.